 - Because of the limited access area, this system has limited scalability.

 - You’ll need to hire warehouse employees or perform all of the hard lifting yourself.

 - During difficult times, the high and inevitable expense of rent may force a small store out of business.

 Therefore, due to its disadvantages, many whales in this eCommerce market still choose this traditional model as their eCommerce delivery method.

+Just like the fact you can use Shopify website development services from an agency, you can outsource your delivery.
 When you outsource order fulfillment, the stock is managed by a third-party logistics company.
 All you have to do is need to ship your stuff to their warehouse.
 When your customer makes a purchase at your business, they will save it and transmit it to your customer.
 Switching to this option necessitates some contemplation.
 You must locate a reputable fulfillment company whose services will not cost you an arm and a leg.
 It may be difficult to strike a balance between having competitive prices and respectable profitability.

 The advantage of outsourced fulfillment:

 - Your staff to focus on promotion and marketing.

 - The lower the shipping costs, the greater the number of orders placed.